Mie-tronics supermodes and symmetry breaking in nonlocal metasurfaces: Discussion and Conclusions

-In this unified picture, each unit cell functions as an electromagnetic oscillator supporting multiple multipolar resonances that interact through both short- and long-range electromagnetic coupling~\cite{Rider2022advances,Li2025realization,Arjas2025topological}.
-Advances in high-performance computing now allow direct numerical solutions of Maxwell’s equations for large ensembles of Mie scatterers~\cite{Hoang2025unconventional}, bridging microscopic multipole physics with macroscopic diffraction phenomena.
-As metasurface research increasingly embraces nonlocality, the Mie-mode basis offers a universal language for describing and optimizing light–matter interactions beyond Fourier harmonics~\cite{Da2025dynamics}.
-Extending the Mie-tronics framework to nonlinear, quantum, and time-varying regimes will further expand the frontier of nonlocal photonics, paving the way toward multifunctional integrated photonic circuits that seamlessly unite computation, control, and communication within a single platform.
+Advances in high-performance computing now enable direct numerical solutions of Maxwell's equations for large ensembles of Mie scatterers.
+Building on these computational advances, Mie-tronics offers a systematic framework for analyzing and optimizing both the local behavior of individual meta-atoms and the nonlocal responses of large arrays.
+Extending this framework to nonlinear, quantum, and time-varying regimes of light–matter interaction will further expand the frontier of nonlocal photonics~\cite{Da2025dynamics}.
+Such developments may ultimately enable multifunctional integrated photonic circuits that seamlessly integrate computation, control, and communication within a single platform.